cgaynor91/Working_It_Out/README.md

 ### Wireframing

 When I was inititally thinking of the project I went online to have a look at other possible websites to get inspiration, this is when I discovered the lack of such websites.
 This probably made it harder to decide what style website to go with as I had to keep within my capablities and not get too imaginative.
-I created wireframes using Balsamiq, displaying what I would like the application to look like on all devices.
+I found that as my project went along I changed my mind about the design a few times and changed the framework of it.

 [Back to Top](#table-of-contents)